haeslerlab/haesler-lab-website/content/publication/esquivelzeta-rabell-2017/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2020-09-09T20:04:27.675161Z'
+publishDate: '2021-04-09T14:39:46.467300Z'
 publication_types:
-- 2
+- '2'
-abstract: Navigation, finding food sources, and avoiding danger critically depend on the identification and spatial localization of airborne chemicals.
+abstract: Summary Navigation, finding food sources, and avoiding danger critically depend on the identification and spatial localization of airborne chemicals.
 When monitoring the olfactory environment, rodents spontaneously engage in active olfactory sampling behavior, also referred to as exploratory sniffing [1].
 Exploratory sniffing is characterized by stereotypical high-frequency respiration, which is also reliably evoked by novel odorant stimuli [2, 3].
 To study novelty-induced exploratory sniffing, we developed a novel, non-contact method for measuring respiration by infrared (IR) thermography in a behavioral paradigm in which novel and familiar stimuli are presented